Ireland is a jewel for tourists. But, as for everywhere, it is advised to come with some basic knowledge. Luckily, we’ve got you covered.

 Maps.Me is a detailed offline map.
 You can use this free GPS without any internet connection.
 To do so, download the data of the Irish counties you will visit before departing and voilà!
 Viewpoints, lodging, gas stations, city guides, health and so many more indexes are included.
 You can also bookmark your favourite places, define the unnamed location and rate the places you went to.
 Maps.Me works worldwide.

 In Ireland, no one really uses Uber; MyTaxi is the most popular APP to hire a cab.
 Only registered taxis can operate within Ireland.
 It probably explains Uber’s lack of fame on the island.
 MyTaxi is easy to adopt as it works pretty much like its competitor (prepayment, registration and fair price).

 Rome2Rio works in 160 nations and is another excellent travel app.
 It gives you distances between places, lists the public transports available and the prices to your destination.
-It indexes schedules, websites and booking links to transportation, alongside complementary travel guides.
+It indexes schedules, websites and booking links to transportation, alongside complimentary travel guides.

 Booking.com and Agoda offer great deals on accommodations.
-Those options are practical as they allow last minute arrangements.
+Those options are practical as they allow last-minute arrangements.
 For those seeking for quirky lodging: castles, lighthouses and much more are available.

 Although making a reservation through Airbnb requires more planning, it is a great way to contribute as well as connect with locals.
 The engine also proposes activity deals in most of the cities and touristic areas.

 Couchsurfing requires as much preparation and is completely free of charge.
 Locals open their home to travelers at no cost.
 You’ll learn about the different potential hosts reading through their profile and the many reviews left by previous couchsurfers (and vice-versa).
 A great way for budget travelers to have an immersing cultural experience.
 The platform also offers travelers to meet for a drink, a ride or have a run together.